firedrakeproject/firedrake/README.rst

 PETSc
 ~~~~~

-PyOP2 uses `petsc4py <http://packages.python.org/petsc4py/>`__, the
-Python bindings for the `PETSc <http://www.mcs.anl.gov/petsc/>`__ linear
+PyOP2 uses petsc4py_, the Python bindings for the PETSc_ linear algebra
-algebra library.

-We maintain `a fork of
-petsc4py <https://bitbucket.org/mapdes/petsc4py>`__ with extensions that
-are required by PyOP2 and requires:
+library and requires:

 * an MPI implementation built with *shared libraries*
-* PETSc 3.3 built with *shared libraries*
+* PETSc_ 3.3 or 3.4 built with *shared libraries*

-If you have a suitable PETSc installed on your system, ``PETSC_DIR`` and
+If you have a suitable PETSc_ installed on your system, ``PETSC_DIR`` and
-``PETSC_ARCH`` need to be set for the petsc4py installer to find it.
+``PETSC_ARCH`` need to be set for the petsc4py_ installer to find it.
 On
-a Debian/Ubuntu system with PETSc 3.3 installed, this can be achieved
+a Debian/Ubuntu system with PETSc_ 3.3 installed, this can be achieved
 via::

   export PETSC_DIR=/usr/lib/petscdir/3.3
   export PETSC_ARCH=linux-gnu-c-opt

-If not, make sure all PETSc dependencies (BLAS/LAPACK, MPI and a Fortran
+If not, make sure all PETSc_ dependencies (BLAS/LAPACK, MPI and a Fortran
 compiler) are installed.
 On a Debian based system, run::

   sudo apt-get install -y libopenmpi-dev openmpi-bin libblas-dev liblapack-dev gfortran